jaranin-b/cucumber-export/README.md

         showErrors: true,  // Show the error message within slack
         reportUrl: 'https://www.test.report/{uuid}' // The url to access to your detail test report if you have one }
+    },
+    {
+      type: 'microsoft-teams',
+      enabled: true,
+      config: {
+        url: 'https://outlook.office.com/webhook/xxx/IncomingWebhook/yyy/zzz', // The teams webhook url
+        onlyFailed: true, // Trigger the hook only for test failure  (default: false)
+        showErrors: true,  // Show the error message within teams
+        reportUrl: 'https://www.test.report/{uuid}' // The url to access to your detail test report if you have one }
     }
   ]
 }